kukwang/dl_apps_project/README.md

 # Contradictory, My Dear Watson

-This is kaggle competition [Contradictory, My Dear Watson](https://www.kaggle.com/c/contradictory-my-dear-watson), which I participated in.
+This is code that I used in kaggle competition [Contradictory, My Dear Watson](https://www.kaggle.com/c/contradictory-my-dear-watson).

 I did it as an project for deeplearning application class.